FHArchive/Python.AssemblyImageEncoder/README.md

 ## Registers
 General considerations:
-- Registers are not bound, though safe ints should be used (-96 to 127)
+- Register contents are not bound, though safe ints should be used (-96 to 127)

 |Register |Reserved Value |
 |:-:|:-:|